We may earn a commission when you click on the affiliate links in this post.

 …err “texturally”.

-It was pretty good but my noodles felt so oily (I used angel hair).
+It was really good but my noodles were a little oily (I used angel hair).
 Do you think the oil is a necessary part of the sauce or could I reduce or skip it next time?

 I would try reducing the oil, but not completely cutting it out.
 Maybe try just a Tbsp or two.